- We aligned our Human Rights commitment with the UN Global Compact principles

 - We conduct human rights due diligence based on the UN Guiding Principles

-As part of our Better Together Strategy, Ahold Delhaize and each of its brands share a set of values that support an ethical culture and are the foundation of our commitment to conduct our business by doing what’s right, every day.
+As part of our Leading Together Strategy, Ahold Delhaize and each of its brands share a set of values that support an ethical culture and are the foundation of our commitment to conduct our business by doing what’s right, every day.
 We are committed to respecting the human rights of our associates, our customers, our communities and the people who work throughout our supply chains.
 This commitment is based on our own collective belief that all people should be treated with dignity and respect and is derived from international principles, such as the UN Universal Declaration of Human Rights and the UN Guiding Principles on Business and Human Rights.

 This commitment aligns with the ten globally recognized principles in the areas of human rights, labor, environment and anti-corruption of the UN Global Compact, and has been incorporated in our sustainable retailing strategy.
 Ahold signed the Global Compact in 2010, and Ahold Delhaize will continue to report on operations and strategies in relation to these principles.
 In addition, we reference other relevant frameworks to prioritize our sustainable retailing ambitions, including the UN Sustainable Development Goals (SDGs).